AyloSrd/signals-for-react/README.md

 ## useSignal

-`useSignal` is the main hook of S`useState` and `useRef` to provide a reactive piece of state.
+`useSignal` is the main hook of SFR; it combines the `useState` and `useRef` to provide a reactive piece of state.
 Similar to `useRef`, it returns an object that stores the value, rather than a getter and a setter.

 ```tsx
 const Doubler: React.FC = () => {